It’s a party.

-Please don’t expect an aisle, a bouquet toss, or assigned seating.
+Please don’t expect a ceremony, an aisle, a bouquet toss, or assigned seating.

 Bring your swimsuit, bring booze, bring wishing stones, and read more below.